Yengas/nodejs-docker-bootstrap/README.md

 ## Three ways to run this application
 This application is very flexible in terms of how you can run it.
 Below are three different ways to run this application.
 Check [application/README.md](./application/) after running this project to see which endpoints are avaliable.

-### 1. On a local working environment with hot reloading
+### 1. On a local working environment with auto restarting
 [docker-compose.yml](./docker-compose.yml) file located at the root of this application is configured to run both the backend application and a Mariadb instance.
 You can use `docker-compose up` to run the project and access it through [http://localhost:8080](http://localhost:8080).
 The docker-compose file also exposes the port `3306` of the Mariadb application, so you can connect to it with a database client.

 You can use `docker-compose down` command to stop and remove the containers started this way.
 If you would like to put the Mariadb database back to its initial state, use `docker-compose down -v` this command will remove the named volume created by the docker-compose file and Mariadb will import the sql files located at [database/backup](./database/backup) once you run `docker-compose up` again.